mikolmogorov/Ragout/docs/INSTALL.md

 Ragout can use both Sibelia and Progressive Cactus for synteny block decomposition.
-Cactus support is still in early stage, however you already can try it with genomes, that are too bif for Sibelia.
+Cactus support is still in early stage, however you already can try it with genomes, that are too big for Sibelia.

 First, download and build Progressive Cactus: https://github.com/glennhickey/progressiveCactus Then set "CACTUS_INSTALL" environment variable pointing to Cactus installation directory: